 - 1 cup toffee bits like Skor or Heath

-- 1 tsp sea salt for tops of cookies
+- 1 teaspoon sea salt for tops of cookies

 - Preheat the oven to 350 degrees.
 Line a baking sheet with parchment paper.

 - Using a hand or stand mixer, cream together butter, brown sugar and granulated sugar for about 2-3 minutes until light and fluffy.
 Add eggs and vanilla and mix until combined.

 - In a separate bowl, combine flour, baking soda and salt.
 Add the dry ingredients to the butter mixture and mix on low until just combined.
 Don't overmix!
 Add the chocolate chips and toffee bits and mix on low until incorporated.